 - Use a dedicated mobile modem.
-Occasionally referred to as “air cards”, these are USB devices that attach to your computer and act as a modem, providing a mobile broadband internet connection, much like tethering your phone.
+These are USB devices that attach to your computer and act as a modem to provide a mobile broadband internet connection, much like tethering your phone.

 - Use a mobile hotspot.
-In lieu of tethering, many phones now have the ability to act as a Wi-Fi hotspot themselves.
+In lieu of tethering, many phones now have the ability to act as Wi-Fi hotspots themselves.
 There are also dedicated devices, such as the MiFi, that are simple dedicated hotspots.
 Either way, the device connects to the mobile broadband network and provides a Wi-Fi hotspot accessible to one or more devices within range.
-When used in this manner, these devices are acting as routers and must be configured securely, including a WPA2 password, so as not to be simply another open Wi-Fi hotspot susceptible to hacking.
+When used in this manner, these devices act as routers and must be configured securely, including a WPA2 password, so as not to be another open Wi-Fi hotspot susceptible to hacking.

-I travel with a MiFi, and also have a phone capable of acting as a hotspot as a backup.
+I travel with a MiFi and have a phone capable of acting as a hotspot as a backup.
 I find this to be the most flexible option for the way I travel and use my computer.

 Don’t forget physical security

 Laptops are convenient because they’re portable.
-And because they’re portable, laptops are also easily stolen.
+And because they’re portable, they’re also easily stolen.

 Unfortunately, it only takes a few seconds for an unattended laptop to disappear.
-That’s one reason I never leave mine alone: even if I need to make a quick trip to the restroom, the laptop comes with me.
-There’s just no way of knowing that absolutely everyone around is completely trustworthy.
+I never leave mine alone: even if I need to make a quick trip to the restroom, the laptop comes with me.
+There’s just no way of knowing that everyone around me is trustworthy.

 - My hard drive is encrypted.

-- My sensitive data is stored in folders that are encrypted using BoxCryptor, which is not mounted unless I need something.
+- My sensitive data is stored in folders encrypted using BoxCryptor.
+Those folders are not mounted unless I need something.

-- Lastpass is set to require a password re-prompt after a certain amount of inactivity.
+- LastPass, my password management software, is set to require a password re-prompt after a certain amount of inactivity.

 - I have tracking/remote wiping software installed.

 Computer theft and recovery is a larger topic that’s only tangential to using open Wi-Fi hotspots.
-Clearly, though, if you are a frequent user of assorted open hotspots in your community or when you travel, a little attention to theft prevention and recovery is worth it as well.
+Clearly, though, if you are a frequent user of assorted open hotspots in your community or when you travel, a little attention to theft prevention and recovery is worthwhile.